kaansen57/Sen-JavaScript-Bilmiyorsun/up & going/ch1.md

 This book starts off explaining the basic principles of programming at a very high level.
 It's mostly intended if you are starting *YDKJS* with little to no prior programming experience, and are looking to these books to help get you started along a path to understanding programming through the lens of JavaScript.

-Chapter 1 should be approached as a quick overview of the things you'll want to learn more about and practice to get *into programming*.
-There are also many other fantastic programming introduction resources that can help you dig into these topics further, and I encourage you to learn from them in addition to this chapter.
+~~Chapter 1 should be approached as a quick overview of the things you'll want to learn more about and practice to get *into programming*.
+There are also many other fantastic programming introduction resources that can help you dig into these topics further, and I encourage you to learn from them in addition to this chapter.~~

+Bölüm 1 ilerde öğrenmek ve egzersiz yapmak istediğiniz konular hakkında genel bir bakış sağlıyor.
+Programlamaya giriş konusunda size destek sağlayabilecek güzel bir çok başka kaynak bulunmaktadır ve size bunları bu  *Giriş* bölümünü okurken destek olarak kullanmanızı öneririm.

-Once you feel comfortable with general programming basics, Chapter 2 will help guide you to a familiarity with JavaScript's flavor of programming.
-Chapter 2 introduces what JavaScript is about, but again, it's not a comprehensive guide -- that's what the rest of the *YDKJS* books are for!
+~~Once you feel comfortable with general programming basics, Chapter 2 will help guide you to a familiarity with JavaScript's flavor of programming.
+Chapter 2 introduces what JavaScript is about, but again, it's not a comprehensive guide -- that's what the rest of the *YDKJS* books are for!~~

+Temel programlama kavramlarını kavradığınız zaman,  Bölüm 2 sizi Javascript ile daha yakından tanıştıracaktır.
+Bu 2. bölüm Javascript dilinin ne hakkında olduğu konusunda bir giriş niteliğindedir.
+Daha kapsamlı konuları bu kitabı izleyen *YDKJS* serilerinde bulabilirsiniz.

-If you're already fairly comfortable with JavaScript, first check out Chapter 3 as a brief glimpse of what to expect from *YDKJS*, then jump right in!
+~~If you're already fairly comfortable with JavaScript, first check out Chapter 3 as a brief glimpse of what to expect from *YDKJS*, then jump right in!~~

+Eğer halihazırda Javascript diline aşinalığınız var ise *YDKJS* kitabından ne bekleyebileceğinizi anlamak için 3. bölüme göz attıktan sonra direkt başlayabilirsiniz.

 ## Code

+## Kod

-Let's start from the beginning.
+~~Let's start from the beginning.~~

+Gelin en başından başlayalım.

-A program, often referred to as *source code* or just *code*, is a set of special instructions to tell the computer what tasks to perform.
-Usually code is saved in a text file, although with JavaScript you can also type code directly into a developer console in a browser, which we'll cover shortly.
+~~A program, often referred to as *source code* or just *code*, is a set of special instructions to tell the computer what tasks to perform.
+Usually code is saved in a text file, although with JavaScript you can also type code directly into a developer console in a browser, which we'll cover shortly.~~

+Sıklıkla  *kaynak kodu* veya sadece *kod* olarak da tabir edilen program, bilgisayarın gerçekleştireceği görevleri aktaran özel komut dizisidir.

-The rules for valid format and combinations of instructions is called a *computer language*, sometimes referred to as its *syntax*, much the same as English tells you how to spell words and how to create valid sentences using words and punctuation.
+~~The rules for valid format and combinations of instructions is called a *computer language*, sometimes referred to as its *syntax*, much the same as English tells you how to spell words and how to create valid sentences using words and punctuation.~~

+Komutların geçerli format ve kombinasyonlarını içeren kurallar *bilgisayar dili*, bazen de o dilin *sentaks*ı, olarak bilinir.
+Sentaks kelimesinden anlaşılacağı üzere bu kurallar İngilizce'de kelimelerin nasıl okunacağını veya bu kelimelerden nasıl cümle kurulacağını belirleyen kurallar bütünlüğü ile benzerlik gösterir.

 ### Statements

+### Deyimler

-In a computer language, a group of words, numbers, and operators that performs a specific task is a *statement*.
-In JavaScript, a statement might look as follows:
+~~In a computer language, a group of words, numbers, and operators that performs a specific task is a *statement*.
+In JavaScript, a statement might look as follows:~~

+Bir bilgisayar dilinde, spesifik bir görevi yerine getiren operatör, sayı ve kelimelerden oluşan gruba *deyim* denir.
+Javascript'de bir ifade aşağıdaki gibi gösterilebilir:

 ```js
 a = b * 2;
 ```

-The characters `a` and `b` are called *variables* (see "Variables"), which are like simple boxes you can store any of your stuff in.
+~~The characters `a` and `b` are called *variables* (see "Variables"), which are like simple boxes you can store any of your stuff in.
 In programs, variables hold values (like the number `42`) to be used by the program.
-Think of them as symbolic placeholders for the values themselves.
+Think of them as symbolic placeholders for the values themselves.~~

+'a' ve 'b' karakterlerine *değişken* (bknz. *Değişkenler*) adı verilir.
+Değişkenleri, içlerinde istediğiniz şeyleri saklayabileceğiniz basit kutulara benzetebiliriz.
+Programlarda değişkenler program tarafından kullanılacak olan değerleri (örneğin 42 sayısı) saklar.
+Bunların sembolik olarak değerlerin yerini tuttuğunu düşünebilirsiniz.

-By contrast, the `2` is just a value itself, called a *literal value*, because it stands alone without being stored in a variable.
+~~By contrast, the `2` is just a value itself, called a *literal value*, because it stands alone without being stored in a variable.~~

+Bunların aksine '2' değerin kendisidir ve *literal değer* adını alır çünkü herhangi bir değişkende depolanmadan direkt kendisi kullanılır.

-The `=` and `*` characters are *operators* (see "Operators") -- they perform actions with the values and variables such as assignment and mathematic multiplication.
+~~The `=` and `*` characters are *operators* (see "Operators") -- they perform actions with the values and variables such as assignment and mathematic multiplication.~~

+'=' ve '*' karakterlerine *operatör* (bknz.
+"Operatörler") denir.
+Operatörler literal değerler ve değişkenlerle atama ve matematiksel çarpım gibi işlemler gerçekleştirir.

-Most statements in JavaScript conclude with a semicolon (`;`) at the end.
+~~Most statements in JavaScript conclude with a semicolon (`;`) at the end.~~

+Javascript'deki deyimlerin çoğu noktalı virgül (;) ile sonlandırılır.

-The statement `a = b * 2;` tells the computer, roughly, to get the current value stored in the variable `b`, multiply that value by `2`, then store the result back into another variable we call `a`.
+~~The statement `a = b * 2;` tells the computer, roughly, to get the current value stored in the variable `b`, multiply that value by `2`, then store the result back into another variable we call `a`.~~

+'a = b * 2;' ifadesi bilgisayara kabaca 'b' değişkeninde şu anda saklı olan değeri '2' ile çarpıp, sonucu 'a' adındaki ikinci bir değişkende saklamasını söyler.

-Programs are just collections of many such statements, which together describe all the steps that it takes to perform your program's purpose.
+~~Programs are just collections of many such statements, which together describe all the steps that it takes to perform your program's purpose.~~

+(1)Programlar,bir araya geldiklerinde programın amacını yerine getirebilmesi için gereken adımları betimleyen ifadeler topluluğudur.

+(2)Bu ve bunun gibi, programın amacını yerine getirebilmesi için bütün adımları betimleyebilen ifadeler topluluguna program denir.

 ### Expressions

+### İfadeler

-Statements are made up of one or more *expressions*.
-An expression is any reference to a variable or value, or a set of variable(s) and value(s) combined with operators.
+~~Statements are made up of one or more *expressions*.
+An expression is any reference to a variable or value, or a set of variable(s) and value(s) combined with operators.~~

-For example:
+~~For example:~~

+Deyimler bir veya birden fazla *ifade*den oluşur.
+Bir değişkene veya değere referans olan herşey bir ifadedir.
+Aynı zamanda bu değer ve değişkenlerin operatörlerle oluşturdukları kombinasyonlar da birer ifadedir.

+Örnek:

 ```js
 a = b * 2;
 ```

-This statement has four expressions in it:
+~~This statement has four expressions in it:~~

-* `2` is a *literal value expression*
+~~* `2` is a *literal value expression*
-* `b` is a *variable expression*, which means to retrieve its current value
-* `b * 2` is an *arithmetic expression*, which means to do the multiplication
+~~* `b` is a *variable expression*, which means to retrieve its current value ~~* `b * 2` is an *arithmetic expression*, which means to do the multiplication
 * `a = b * 2` is an *assignment expression*, which means to assign the result of the `b * 2` expression to the variable `a` (more on assignments later)

+Bu deyim dört ifadeden oluşmaktadır:

+* '2' bir *literal değer ifadesi*
+* 'b' şu anki değerini saklayan bir *değişken ifadesi*
+* 'b * 2' çarpma işlemini anlatan bir *aritmetik ifade*
+* 'a = b * 2' , 'b * 2' ifadesinin sonucunu 'a' değişkenine atayan *atama ifadesidir* (atama hakkında daha fazla bilgi sonraki bölümlerde verilecektir)

 A general expression that stands alone is also called an *expression statement*, such as the following:

+Aşağıdaki gibi bir değişkene atanmayan genel ifadelere *ifade deyimi* denir:

 ```js
 b * 2;
 ```

-This flavor of expression statement is not very common or useful, as generally it wouldn't have any effect on the running of the program -- it would retrieve the value of `b` and multiply it by `2`, but then wouldn't do anything with that result.
+~~This flavor of expression statement is not very common or useful, as generally it wouldn't have any effect on the running of the program -- it would retrieve the value of `b` and multiply it by `2`, but then wouldn't do anything with that result.~~

+Bu tarz ifade deyimleri çok yaygın kullanılmamaktadır zira  programın gidişatına etki etmezler.
+Burada 'b' değişkeninde saklnanan değer '2' ile çarpılmaktadır fakat daha sonra elde edilen sonuç iler bir şey yapılmamaktadır.

 A more common expression statement is a *call expression* statement (see "Functions"), as the entire statement is the function call expression itself:

+Kullanımı genel olan bir başka ifade deyimi çeşidi de "çağrı ifadesi" deyimidir (bknz.
+"Fonksiyonlar").
+Deyimin tamamı fonksiyonel çağrı ifadesinin kendisidir:

 ```js
 alert( a );